 Chatbots have been part of our communication platforms for quite some time.
 You’ve definitely come across these conversational computer programs: they’ve helped you order a meal, book a cab, or even plan a vacation.
 According to the experts, private messaging apps are taking over social media platforms.
 For instance, Messenger, Facebook’s messaging platform, has over 900 million users and 100,000 monthly active bots.
 With one-on-one and group chat becoming the dominant method of communication, there are almost unlimited opportunities for bots to contribute.

 Let’s talk about how the bot revolution will impact your workflow and team productivity by automating tasks that you’ve been doing manually.
-In the upcoming posts in this series, we will discuss what lies ahead for developers, marketers, and businesses.
+In the upcoming posts in this series, we will discuss what lies ahead for businesses, their CRM and support teams.

 The future of work is here.
 Are you ready?

 Chatbots first emerged, as the name suggests, in chat interfaces.
 They are powered by AI and machine learning, which enables them to simulate human conversations and learn from experience.
 Chatbots’ primary benefit is task automation: they can be programmed to do your mundane tasks for you.
 With time, they get even better at it, taking on more complex tasks with greater efficiency.
 Self-driving cars work on this same principle of cognitive technology.

 Some industry experts are even suggesting that chatbots may take over mobile apps.
 Now you can work on several different tasks within a single chat software rather than switching between apps.
 This is appealing to users because it allows them to cut down on app installations and signups, especially for apps they only use occasionally.

 How does all this translate to improved team productivity and workflow?